Optional Practical Training

 Generally, we recommend applying for OPT as early as possible.
 Waiting can cause further delays and you may not get a full 12 months of OPT.
 Additionally, applying early increases your chances of being able to reapply if your application is rejected or denied.

-- Undergraduates: The last day of enrollment in the semester in which program requirements are completed.
+- Undergraduate students: The last day of enrollment in the semester in which program requirements are completed.

-- Graduates: The last day of enrollment in the semester in which program requirements are completed, or the date the thesis or dissertation is filed with the Office of Graduate Studies and Continuing Education.
-Contact the Office of International Programs if you have a job offer beginning before the last day of the semester.
+- Graduate students: The last day of enrollment in the semester in which program requirements are completed, or the date the thesis or dissertation is filed with the Office of Graduate and Professional Studies.
+Contact the Center for Global Education and Fellowships if you have a job offer beginning before the last day of the semester.
 Graduate students who only have a dissertation/thesis remaining may be eligible to begin their post-completion OPT before filing.

 Step 1: Review the application guide for a complete overview of the process.
 This is required and very important.
 Failure to fully review the tutorial may result in application errors and cause OPT denials or violations of F-1 status.